lucalves/lucalves/README.md

 ### Fun facts about me:

-- 🎨 I like to read the news about design.
+- 🎨 I like to study and use good design practices.
 - 📺 I really like the big bang theory series.
 - 🥁 I play drums in my spare time.